← Back to Blog

 4. What is S3 Transfer Acceleration and when would you use it?

 Ideal answer: Transfer Acceleration uses CloudFront's edge network to speed up uploads to S3.
-Instead of uploading directly to your S3 bucket (which may be in us-east-1), you upload to the nearest CloudFront edge, which then transfers via AWS's optimized backbone network.
+Instead of uploading directly to your S3 bucket, you upload to the nearest CloudFront edge, which then transfers via AWS's optimized backbone network.

 Use when: You have users globally uploading large files (videos, backups) to a centralized S3 bucket.
 Typical improvement: 50-500% for large files over long distances.